alibabacloud-howto/devops/tutorials/devops_for_small_to_medium_web_applications/part_04_continuous_delivery.md

 In this example, the developer on the "feature_b" merges the new commit from the master branch corresponding to the "feature_a" to his own branch.
 He later can emit a merge request to merge his branch to the master.

-On the right, the blocks correspond to environments (one environment = an EIP, a server load balancer, two ECS instances and a RDS instance).
-Everytime a commit is done in the master branch, the CI / CD pipeline compiles, tests, analyzes the code, updates the database schema and installs the new application version on the ECS instances.
+On the right, the blocks correspond to environments (one environment contains an EIP, a server load balancer, two ECS instances and a RDS instance).
+Everytime a commit is done in the master branch, the CI / CD pipeline compiles, tests, analyzes the code, and build / update cloud resources with our application.
 The process is the same with the pre-production and production branches: it allows us to manage releases by emitting a merge request from the master branch to the pre-production one and from the pre-production one to the production one.